heroku/lein-heroku/README.md

  [![Clojars Project](http://clojars.org/lein-heroku/latest-version.svg)](http://clojars.org/lein-heroku)

-Next, add something like this to your `project.clj` if you do not have a Heroku Git repo in your `git remote`s.
+If you do not have a Heroku Git repo in your `git remote`, add something like this to your `project.clj`:

 ```clj
 :heroku {:app-name "your-heroku-app-name"}